tech-otaku/menu-bar-clock/README.md

 ## Purpose

-Set the date and time format of the menu bar clock from the command line in macOS 11 Big Sur or later.
+Set the date and time format of the menu bar clock from the command line in macOS 11 Big Sur and later.

 Please note, the script simply mimics what can otherwise be achieved by setting the format through System Preferences.
 It is therefore limited to the formats defined by Apple.